-ECB unexpectedly cuts asset buys, extends until end 2017
+ECB to scale back asset buys as it extends to end-2017

+WASHINGTON The number of Americans filing for unemployment benefits fell from a five-month high last week, pointing to labor strength that underscores the economy's sustained momentum.

-FRANKFURT The European Central Bank unexpectedly reduced its asset buys on Thursday but reserved the right to increase purchases once again, a decision that may be seen as a concession to conservative euro zone members such as Germany.
+FRANKFURT The European Central Bank caught financial markets off-guard on Thursday by announcing it would trim asset buys from April next year, even as it reserved the right to increase purchases again if the euro zone's recovery faltered.

-The ECB will reduce its asset buys to 60 billion euros from next April from the current 80 billion euros, maintaining the buys until the end of the year.

-Markets had expected the purchases to stay at 80 billion but only for 6 more months, suggesting a compromise solution in the Governing Council.
+The ECB said it would cut monthly purchases to 60 billion euros from the current 80 billion euros but extend the buys until the end of 2017.
+Markets had expected purchases to stay at 80 billion but only for 6 more months, suggesting a compromise between hawks and doves in the Governing Council.

+The euro initially jumped to a three-week high after the announcement, but quickly retreated to be flat on the day.
+Bond yields across the single currency area also rose.

+"The bank has extended its quantitative easing program until December which is more than what the market was expecting," said Naeem Aslam, chief market analyst at ThinkMarkets

+"There was no discussion of tapering today," he said.
+"A sustained presence is also the message of today's decision."

+The bank was also firm about the new plan could and would be reversed.

-"If, in the meantime, the outlook becomes less favorable or if financial conditions become inconsistent with further progress towards a sustained adjustment of the path of inflation, the Governing Council intends to increase the program in terms of size and/or duration," the ECB said.
+"If, in the meantime, the outlook becomes less favorable or if financial conditions become inconsistent with further progress towards a sustained adjustment of the path of inflation, the Governing Council intends to increase the program in terms of size and/or duration," ECB President Mario Draghi said, reading from the Council's statement.

+"Uncertainty prevails everywhere. ..
+This is the reason for that sentence in the introductory statement," he told a news conference after a decision he called "pragmatic and flexible".

+The bank confirmed it would loosen rules for its purchases to ensure the program continued smoothly, notably broadening the maturity range for eligible securities and permitting purchases of bonds yielding below the ECB's deposit rate.

-With high risk elections looming in four of the euro zone's five biggest economies, the ECB was fully expected to keep the asset buys going, likely fearing that cutting back prematurely could abort a still timid recovery and unravel the impact of its purchases.
+With high risk elections looming in four of the euro zone's five biggest economies, the ECB was fully expected to keep the asset buys going, likely fearing that cutting back prematurely could abort a still timid recovery in the euro zone.

-But as much of its firepower is already exhausted and conservative member states, particularly Germany, grow increasingly frustrated with its unprecedented stimulus, the ECB was also pushed by some to cut back.
+But as much of its firepower is exhausted and conservative member states, particularly Germany, grow frustrated with its unprecedented stimulus, the ECB was under pressure to cut back.

-The ECB has already spent more than 1.4 trillion euros ($1.5 trillion) buying bonds and has been at pains in the past month to emphasize that maintaining easy financing conditions is 'crucial' as underlying inflation seems to be stuck below 1 percent.
+The ECB has already spent more than 1.4 trillion euros ($1.5 trillion) buying bonds and has been at pains to emphasize that maintaining easy financing conditions is 'crucial', with underlying inflation stuck below 1 percent.

-"To ensure the continued smooth implementation of the Eurosystem’s asset purchases, the Governing Council decided to change some of the parameters of the(asset-purchase plan) which will be communicated at today’s press conference and in a separate press release," the ECB added.

 Interest rates, seen by most to have bottomed out, were kept unchanged, with the deposit rate kept deep in negative territory.
-Markets attention now turn to Draghi's 1330 GMT news conference, where he will also unveil fresh economic forecasts.

-On the face of it, the new projections are likely to be relatively upbeat.
-Inflation - which has been dangerously low - is now at its highest in more than two years and rising.

-Higher oil prices and predictions for more U.S. budget spending are bolstering expectations and 2019 forecasts may show price growth finally hitting the ECB's target of almost 2 percent for the first time since early 2013.
+The ECB maintained its inflation forecast at 0.2 percent this year, raising it slightly to 1.3 percent next year and said it saw inflation at 1.5 percent in 2018 -- just below the 1.6 percent it forecast in September.

 Euro zone economic growth is shrugging off Britain's decision to leave the European Union, and Germany, the bloc's growth engine, seems to be picking up speed again.

-Ironically, the collapse of Italy's government this week may actually hasten instead of delay the recapitalization of ailing lender Monte dei Paschi (BMPS.MI), much to the ECB's relief.
-It has pointed to weak banks as a key obstacle to transmitting stimulus.
+Ironically, the collapse of Italy's government this week may hasten instead of delay the recapitalization of ailing lender Monte dei Paschi (BMPS.MI), much to the ECB's relief.
+It has pointed to weak banks as an obstacle to transmitting stimulus.

-Italian bank shares .FTIT8300 are up 13 percent this week, and the yield differentials between the sovereign bonds of Germany and peripheral countries like Italy and Spain have narrowed since Sunday's vote.

-The euro EUR= hovered near a three-week high versus the dollar on Thursday and European shares rose for a fourth straight day.

 WEAK OUTLOOK